benjamin at rain dot ai

 I am a principal research scientist at Rain.

-I completed my PhD at Mila (University of Montreal) under the supervision of Yoshua Bengio.
+I did a PhD in computer science at Mila (University of Montreal) under the supervision of Yoshua Bengio.

-My main research interests lie at the interface of deep learning, physics and neuroscience.
+My current research interests lie at the interface of deep learning and physics.
 I am more particularly interested in physics-based computation and learning.

-Much of my current research revolves around equilibrium propagation (EP), a novel mathematical framework for gradient-descent-based machine learning.
-Compared to the more conventional framework based on automatic differentiation (i.e. "backpropagation"), the benefit of the EP framework is that inference and gradient computation are performed using the same physical laws.
-By suggesting a path to perform the desired computations (inference and learning) more efficiently, this framework may have implications for the design of novel hardware ("accelerators") for deep learning.
-For more information on EP, Chapter 2 of my PhD thesis provides a (relatively recent) overview.
+Much of my current research revolves around equilibrium propagation (EP), a gradient-descent-based optimization framework grounded in physical principles.
+Compared to the more conventional framework based on automatic differentiation ("backpropagation"), the advantage of EP is that inference and gradient computation are performed using the same physical laws.
+This feature makes EP a potentially useful framework for the design of energy-efficient ("neuromorphic") hardware for deep learning, by leveraging physics to perform neural network inference and learning more efficiently.
+For more information, Chapter 2 of my PhD thesis provides a (relatively recent) overview of EP.
 See also these notes on EP.